 Did you know?

-The Marihuana for Medical Purposes Regulations (MMPR) were published in the Canada Gazette, Part II, on June 19, 2013.
-These regulations provide a new way to access marihuana for medical purposes and will operate concurrently with the Marihuana Medical Access Regulations (MMAR) until March 31, 2014, when the MMAR will be repealed.
-The MMAR and MMPR deal exclusively with the medical use of marihuana and do not address the issue of legalizing marihuana for general use.
+The Marihuana for Medical Purposes Regulations (MMPR) are in effect and the Marihuana Medical Access Regulations (MMAR) will be repealed on March 31, 2014.
+The MMPR deal exclusively with the medical use of marijuana and do not address the issue of legalizing marijuana for general use.

-Dried marihuana is not an approved drug or medicine in Canada.
-The Government of Canada does not endorse the use of marihuana, but the courts have required reasonable access to a legal source of marihuana when authorized by a physician.
+Dried marijuana is not an approved drug or medicine in Canada.
+The Government of Canada does not endorse the use of marijuana, but the courts have required reasonable access to a legal source of marijuana when authorized by a physician.